sambuddhac/MacroEnergy.jl/docs/src/build_sectors.md

 ## Overview
 The steps to build a sector in Macro are as follows:

-1. Create new sectors/commodity types by defining new subtypes of `Commodity` in the `Macro.jl` file.
+1. Create new sectors/commodity types by defining new subtypes of `Commodity` in the `MacroEnergy.jl` file.

 2. Create new assets.
 Each asset type should be a subtype of `AbstractAsset` and be defined in a `.jl` file in the `src/assets` folder.
 A `make` function should be defined for each asset type to create an instance of the asset.

 !!! note "Note"
-    Remember to include the new files in the `Macro.jl` file, so that they are available when the package is loaded.
+    Remember to include the new files in the `MacroEnergy.jl` file, so that they are available when the package is loaded.

 During the creation of the assets, you will need to provide (check the following sections for an example):
 - **Asset structure**: list of fields that define the asset in the form of transformations, edges, and storage units.